scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

-If we want to validate the values of one column conditioned on another, the ``Check`` function signature is slightly modified to expect an input dictionary where the keys are discrete group the values in the conditional column and values are pandas ``Series`` objects containing subsets of the column of interest.
-Returning to the endurance study example, we could simply assert that the mean running duration of the treatment group is greater than that of the control group:
+If we want to validate the values of one column conditioned on another, the ``Check`` function signature is slightly modified to expect an input dictionary where the keys are discrete group levels in the conditional column and values are pandas ``Series`` objects containing subsets of the column of interest.
+Returning to the endurance study example, we could simply assert that the mean running duration of the treatment group is greater than that of the control group without assessing statistical significance:

 .. code-block:: python